-- In response to serious breaches of the academy's Behaviour Policy; and - If allowing the child to remain in the academy would seriously harm the learning or welfare of the child, other children or staff in the academy. - 16.2.
+- In response to serious breaches of the academy's Behaviour Policy; and - If allowing the child to remain in the academy would seriously harm the learning or welfare of the child, other children, or staff in the academy. - 15.14.
 Any unlawful suspension or exclusion of a child with a disability may amount to disability discrimination under the Equality Act 2010.
 An academy may have discriminated against a disabled child if they were aware of the child's disability, and the exclusion was because the child is disabled or because of something which happened because of their disability.
-Academies must have due regard to their obligations to make reasonable adjustments to accommodate a child's disability, which includes behaviour transgressions linked to a special educational need. - 16.3.
+Academies must have due regard to their obligations to make reasonable adjustments to accommodate a child's disability, which includes behaviour transgressions linked to a special educational need. - 15.15.
 Suspensions and permanent exclusions should always be issued as a last resort.
 Children with an EHC plan require additional protections as they are especially vulnerable to exclusions and Principals should avoid permanently excluding these children wherever possible.
-Where a Principal feels there is a legitimate reason for a permanent exclusion of a child with special educational needs, they must ensure they can provide evidence of mitigating risk of exclusion by supporting a child with any identified and/or unmet needs.
+Where a principal feels there is a legitimate reason for a permanent exclusion of a child with special educational needs, they must ensure they can provide evidence of mitigating risk of exclusion by supporting a child with any identified and/or unmet needs. - 15.16.
+In all cases of a potential permanent exclusion of a child with an EHCP, the Principal must contact the Director of Inclusion and Education Director for further advice prior to issuing the exclusion.
+Where the child is on SEND Support a potential permanent exclusion should be discussed with the academy's Education Director and Lead Practitioner for SEND.
+It is expected that OAT's pre-exclusion checklist is completed and shared with relevant OAT staff during this process for children regardless of the level of SEND support they are receiving.